AJ2O/aws-whitepapers-summary/DevOps/iac.md

 ### Template Linting
 As with application code, CloudFormation templates also should go through some form of static analysis (*linting*) to ensure that the template is syntactically correct and adheres to style guidelines.
 CloudFormation provides the [ValidateTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ValidateTemplate.html) API for this purpose.
 If the validation check fails, CloudFormation will return a template validation error.

+### Best Practices
+The following are some best practices to apply when using CloudFormation:

+#### Planning and Organizing
+- Use IAM to control access
+- Organize your stacks by lifecycle and ownership
+- Reuse templates to replicate stacks in multiple environments

+#### Creating Templates
+- Do not embed credentials in your templates
+- Use parameter constraints
+- Validate templates before using them

+#### Managing Stacks
+- Use stack policies to protect stack resources from accidental modification or deletion
+- Use code reviews and revision controls to manage your templates
+- Create change sets before updating your stacks

-### Summary
+## Summary
-The resource lifecycle starts with resource provisioning, and CloudFormation provides a template-based way to achieve this purpose with IaC, just like with application code.
+The resource lifecycle starts with resource provisioning, and CloudFormation provides a template-based way to achieve this with IaC, just like with application code.

 # Configuration Management
 Once the infrastructure is provisioned and running, you need to manage the ongoing configuration needs of its environment.
 These are some examples where this would be useful: